 I worked for many years with a business owner who liked the manual process of doing the books with a set of traditional ledgers.
 As a result, he had a great understanding of the financial health of his business and actually looked forward to the time he spent in the books.
 This worked well for him until his accountant retired and his new accountant wanted him to use a software program.
 Fortunately, making the change was fairly easy for him because he understood what was going on within his business and the accounting process.

 There are several small business software programs that make accounting and bookkeeping much easier for business owners; and also enable your accountant to access your financial data remotely—making it easier for them (and you) when it’s time to file quarterly tax reports, pay your payroll taxes, and file your year end tax statements.
 I recommend you speak to your accountant to find out the program they recommend so you know it will successfully integrate with the system they use.

 Is Your Small Business in Good Financial Health?

-Although it’s not really rocket science, it does require effort and discipline as a business owner to understand what’s really happening financially within your small business.
+Although it’s not really rocket science, it does require effort and discipline as a business owner to track small business financial health.
 It may require you to learn and master a few additional skills, but these suggestions are a good way to start and will help you have a better understanding of what your business is doing.